atmcgrath/upenn-accessible-spaces-dynamic-report/Example.md

 - Building location (GPS coordinates): -75.19648, 39.953

-- Braille/tactile signage: There *is* Braille/tactile signage.
-The bathrooms have Braille signs however they are at standing eye level.
+- Braille/tactile signage: There *is* Braille/tactile signage: The bathrooms have Braille signs however they are at standing eye level.
 Other doors do not seem to have

 ### Building Features